-The case then went to the Supreme Court, and thankfully, the final decision was a good one for landlords.
+The case then went to the Supreme Court and the final decision was a good one for landlords.

 The decision in the case can be viewed in more detail here, but the upshot is: landlords are not liable for disrepair in an area he is not responsible for.
 If a tenant gives notice to the landlord that there is a problem, the landlord must pass this on to the head lessor.

-Ultimately, a landlord’s responsibility for repairs in a case like this is extremely complicated, so it’s best to seek legal advice if you have a litigious tenant.
+Ultimately, a landlord’s responsibility for repairs in a case like this is extremely complicated, so it’s best to seek legal advice.

 What is the Housing Health and Safety Rating System (HHSRS)?

 The HHSRS offers guidance to landlords about potential hazards and risks to health and safety.
 It is designed to help landlords identify areas where work is needed.
 Many hazards covered by the HHSRS may be the result of disrepair.
 It is a useful resource if you are wondering which improvements to make in a rental property.